-Klaus Weber is an Professor of Management & Organizations, and serves as the deputy director of the Northwestern Buffett Institute for Global Affairs.
+Klaus Weber is an Professor of Management & Organizations, and curretly serves faculty director for Sustainability and Social Impact at Kellogg.
 He is also affiliated with the Department of Sociology and the Northwestern Institute for Sustainability and Energy.

-Klaus' research has been widely published in journals such as Administrative Science Quarterly, American Sociological Review, Organization Science, Academy of Management Journal, Strategic Management Journal and many others.
+Klaus' research has been widely published in journals such as Administrative Science Quarterly, American Sociological Review, Organization Science, Academy of Management Journal, Strategic Management Journal, Harvard Business Review and many others.
 His work has won best paper awards at the American Sociological Association, Administrative Science Quarterly, and the SYNTEC Conseil en Management.
 He was a senior editor at Organization Science and has guest edited volumes for Organization Studies and Organization Science.

-Klaus teaches MBA courses on environmental sustainability and on power in organizations; and doctoral seminars on cultural analysis, organization theory and research methods.
+Klaus teaches courses on environmental sustainability in Kellogg's MBA program and ISEN's MS Energy & Sustainability; and doctoral seminars on organization theory, cultural analysis, and research methods.